 Skin problems, such as dryness, rash, blistering, or darkening skin

-Tingling, numbness, or swelling in your hands or feet
+Tingling, numbness, or swelling in your hands or feet (neuropathy)

 Some medicines used to treat bladder cancer may cause kidney damage.
 Your healthcare provider may give you extra fluids through your IV to help prevent this.
-You may also be asked to drink lots of fluids before and after chemo to help wash the drugs out of your kidneys.
+You may also be asked to drink lots of fluids before and after chemo to help wash the medicines out of your kidneys.

 It's important to know which medicines you're taking.
 Write down the names of your medicines.
 Ask your healthcare team how they work and what side effects they might cause.